Finland-Sweden Ferries - a Guide for 2025

 Helsinki to Stockholm

-Viking Line and Tallink serve the route from Helsinki to Stockholm.
+Viking Line and Tallink serve a route from Helsinki to Stockholm.
 Both companies have huge ferries that can accommodate almost 3,000 passengers and a lot of cargo.
 A one-way journey between Helsinki and Stockholm lasts about 18 hours.

 Normally, the ticket price includes a private cabin with a bathroom on the route between Stockholm and Helsinki.

-In Stockholm, a metro ride from the Gärdet station to T-Centralen is only a few stops.
+In Stockholm, a metro ride from the Gärdet Station to T-Centralen is only a few stops.

 A cabin with your bathroom is included in the ticket price.